A new gap for $CMC$ biharmonic hypersurfaces in Euclidean spheres

 Moreover, $f=(m-2)/m$ if and only if $M=\mathbb{S}^{1}\left(1/\sqrt{2}\right)\times \mathbb{S}^{m-1}\left(1/\sqrt{2}\right)$, and $f=1$ if and only if $M=\mathbb{S}^{m}\left(1/\sqrt{2}\right)$. \end{corollary}

-We note that Theorem \ref{th:mainTh} can be deduced from Theorem 1 in \cite{GLX18} taking $|A|^2=m$ and $f\in\left[\gamma,(m-2)/m\right]$.
-However, we will provide here a slightly simpler proof than the original one, using the properties of biharmonic hypersurfaces.
+We note that Theorem \ref{th:mainTh} can be deduced from Theorem 1 in \cite{GLX18} taking $|A|^2=m$, $f\in\left[\gamma,(m-2)/m\right]$, but more precise values of $B_m$.
+We will provide a slightly simpler proof than the original one, using the properties of biharmonic hypersurfaces.